cynumini/notes/README.md

 notes rename ~/notes "my-note-2" "My note 2"
 ```

-In this example.
-Since my-note-2.md doesn't have YAML frontmatter, it will insert it with the new title "My note 2" and after that, if there are other notes with links on "my-note-2", they will be renamed to "My note 2".
+In this example, since `my-note-2.md` doesn't have YAML frontmatter, it will insert it with the new title `My note 2` and after that, if there are other notes with links on `my-note-2`, they will be renamed to `My note 2`.